Head of School

-Ms. Bracha Rutner is a passionate Head of School at Central/YUHSG and is a devoted Gemara teacher.
+Ms. Bracha Rutner is the passionate Head of School at Central/YUHSG and is a devoted Gemara teacher.
 She hopes to inspire her students to share in her love for Torah, Halacha and dedication to the Jewish community and Israel.
-Ms. Rutner also serves as the Yoetzet Halakha at the Kemp Mill Synagogue in Silver Spring, MD, combining her passion for helping others and her commitment to Halacha.
-As a graduate of Stern College for Women and Nishmat’s Keren Ariel Women’s Halakhic Institute in Jerusalem, with a masters degrees in Education Administration from St. John’s University and having done graduate work in Talmud from Hebrew University, she is devoted to educating the next generation of young women.
-She led Central in pursuit of NYSAIS accreditation, working with YU leadership, parents and key school constituents to raise our learning level to new heights.
+Ms. Rutner also serves as the Yoetzet Halacha at the Kemp Mill Synagogue in Silver Spring, MD, combining her passion for helping others and her commitment to Halacha.
+As a graduate of Stern College for Women and Nishmat’s Keren Ariel Women’s Halachic Institute in Jerusalem, with a master’s degree in Education Administration from St. John’s University, and having done graduate work in Talmud from Hebrew University, she is devoted to educating the next generation of young women.
+She led Central in pursuit of NYSAIS accreditation, working with YU leadership, parents, and key school constituents to raise our learning level to new heights.
 Ms. Rutner is currently pursuing her EdD in the Azrieli Doctoral Program for Administration.
 She and her husband are educating and bringing up four children in West Hempstead, NY.

-Mrs. Rivka Alter is a new member of the Judaic studies department.
+Mrs. Rivka Alter is a member of the Judaic studies department.
 She was previously a Judaic studies instructor at the Denver Academy of Torah for 15 years.
-She graduated from Stern College for women and holds a masters in secondary Jewish education and is currently completing her doctorate at the Azrieli School of Jewish education.
-Mrs. Alter serves as a yoetzet halakha for the Riverdale community.
+She graduated from Stern College for Women and holds a master’s in secondary Jewish education and is currently completing her doctorate at the Azrieli Graduate School of Jewish Education & Administration.
+Mrs. Alter serves as a Yoetzet Halacha for the Riverdale community.
 She lives in Bergenfield, NJ.

-Yael Axelrod grew up in Woodmere, NY, and attended HAFTR elementary school and high school.
-Upon graduation, she spent two years studying in Michlalah Jerusalem College, and then went on to Stern College for Women, where she majored in Judaic Studies.
-She then completed a Masters degree in Jewish Education at the Azrieli Graduate School for Jewish Education and Administration.
-Yael has been involved in middle school education for the past 14 years, as a Judaic Studies teacher at the Hebrew Academy of Long Beach, the Moriah School of Englewood, and at Westchester Day School.
-Now at Central, Yael is very excited to teach junior and senior Tanach and assume the role of Programming Director.
+Mrs. Yael Axelrod grew up in Woodmere, NY, and attended HAFTR elementary school and high school.
+Upon graduation, she spent two years studying at Michlalah Jerusalem College, and then went on to Stern College for Women, where she majored in Judaic Studies.
+She then completed a Master’s degree in Jewish Education at the Azrieli Graduate School for Jewish Education and Administration.
+Yael has been involved in middle school education for the past 14 years, as a Judaic Studies teacher at the Hebrew Academy of Long Beach, the Moriah School of Englewood, and Westchester Day School.
+Now at Central, Yael teaches junior and senior Tanach and is the Programming Director.
 Yael currently lives in New Rochelle with her husband, Chaim, a Rebbe at MTA and the associate Rabbi at the Young Israel of New Rochelle, and their children.